 Properly storing and handling local anesthetics is fundamental to ensuring patient safety and procedural success.
 When lidocaine with epinephrine is managed correctly, you can be confident in its stability, potency, and sterility from the moment you open the package to the moment of administration.

-Control Temperature and Protect from Light
+Temperature Control and Light Protection

 To maintain the stability and efficacy of lidocaine with epinephrine, it's crucial to store it correctly.
 The solution should be kept at a controlled room temperature, typically between 68°F to 77°F (20°C to 25°C).
 It's also vital to protect it from light, as exposure can degrade the epinephrine component and reduce the anesthetic's effectiveness.
 Store cartridges in their original packaging inside a closed cabinet or drawer, away from windows or direct heat sources.
 This simple step ensures that the anesthetic you administer is as potent and reliable as intended, providing consistent results for every patient.